dinesh-bazgain/Weather-App/README.md

 ## Contact

-Feel free to reach out at [dinesh.bazgain@gmail.com] or open an issue on GitHub!
+Feel free to reach out to me via [email](dinesh.bazgain@gmail.com) or open an issue on GitHub!

 ---